dauchat/dauchat/README.md

 - 👋 Hi, I’m @dauchat
-- 👀 I’m interested in energetics, electronics and financial analysis
+- 👀 I’m interested in energetics, energy markets, offshore grids and financial analysis
-- 🌱 I’m currently learning electromechanical engineering @UCLouvain
+- 🌱 I’m currently learning energy engineering @UCLouvain and @NTNU
 - 💞️ I’m looking to collaborate on energetics and financial projects
 - 📫 How to reach me liam@dauchat.com